-As hard as it is to believe, I'm sure there were some who were disappointed when Ohio State football coach Jim Tressel's contract was recently extended for two years, now running through the 2014 season.
+As hard as it is to believe.
+I'm sure there were some who were disappointed when Ohio State football coach Jim Tressel's contract was recently extended for two years, now running through the 2014 season success for the Buckeyes since Tressel's arrival, there are those who still would like to see Ohio State make a coaching change.